numba/numba/talks/webinar09242013/slides.md

 ## Similar to `@vectorize` but use array operands

-# Pattern 3: Optimize only when necessary
+# Optimize only when necessary

 ## Manage data movement